 You get the impression that Richard Bates Jr. is more interested in his take on middle-class families than he is in any of the genre elements.
 The ghost elements and Matthew Gray Gubler’s mediumistic powers never arrive as anything of substance – certainly nothing that could ever be regarded as horror.
 Even the sinister looking digital blob that emerges out of the ground and possesses the gardener (Mel Rodriguez) is revealed as not being as scary as the scene initially makes it to be.
 All that we have is a few ghostly appearances, the investigation into a dead girl’s corpse and the laying of her to rest – something that never rises above the average episode of Scooby Doo, Where Are You?
 (1969-72).

 One thing that Richard Bates Jr. has managed to do is bring in an impressive guest cast.
 These include:- Ray Wise, best known for tv’s Twin Peaks (1990-1), who has a long list of film credits both in and outside of genre material, as the father; an aging Sally Kirkland, who has a long career in indie films, as someone who helps them conduct the seance; Jeffrey Combs, a cult genre actor, as a corrupt doctor; cult director John Waters as the head of the local historical society; 80s darling Mackenzie Phillips as one of Matthew Gray Gubler’s mother’s very weird friends; even twin sisters Jen and Sylvia Soska, the cultish directors of Dead Hooker in a Trunk (2010) and American Mary (2012), in a brief cameo as mourners at the funeral.

-Richard Bates Jr. next went on to make the non-genre Trash Fire (2016) and Tone-Deaf (2019) with Robert Patrick as a wannabe serial killer and King Knight (2021) about a Wiccan coven leader reexamining his life.
+Richard Bates Jr. next went on to make the non-genre Trash Fire (2016), Tone-Deaf (2019) with Robert Patrick as a wannabe serial killer and King Knight (2021) about a Wiccan coven leader reexamining his life.